sifteo/thundercracker/docs/doxygen/src/scripting.md

 ## Inline scripting

 In this mode, script fragments are interleaved with normal C++ game code, using some macro, linker, and runtime tricks.
-It all starts with the SCRIPT() and SCRIPT_FMT() macros, which allow inline execution of Lua code your game, with limited ways for game code and Lua code to exchange data.
+It all starts with the SCRIPT() and SCRIPT_FMT() macros, which allow inline execution of Lua code in your game, with limited ways for game code and Lua code to exchange data.

 It is often useful to include out-of-line Lua code via require().
 All inline scripting runs in its own context, distinct from the context used by shell-mode scripting.
-This single contex is shared between all blocks of inline Lua code.
+This single context is shared between all blocks of inline Lua code.
 The code is always parsed and run in the order that the enclosing C++ code runs, so these opening declarations commonly happen at the top of main().